 The 3D LUT sub-window can be shown during the Print Emulation configuration by selecting View 3D LUT.
-This window shows a three-dimensional representation of the Look Up Tables that are created based on the current printer profile and settings.
-The points on the plot show how individual colors are transformed from the RGB colorspace of the monitor to represent the printer colorspace.
+This window shows a three-dimensional representation of the Look Up Tables that are created based on the current printer profile and settings such as rendering intent.
+The points on the plot show how individual colors are transformed from the RGB colorspace of the monitor, so they represent that of the printer colorspace.

-This feature is useful in visualizing the impact of each of the settings and how the printer gamut relates to that of the monitor.
+This feature is useful to help visualize the impact of each of the settings and how the printer gamut relates to that of the monitor.